stridecolossus/JOVE/docs/blog/part-5-terrain/improvements.md

 * The maximum amount of data is usually relatively small (specified by the `maxPushConstantsSize` of the `VkPhysicalDeviceLimits` structure).

-* Push constants are updated and stored within as part of the command buffer.
+* Push constants are updated and stored within the command buffer.

 * Push constants have alignment restrictions, see [vkCmdPushConstants](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkCmdPushConstants.html).